akaLittleGrass/Vue.Dragger/README.md

 # vuedragger
-Our company often needs to view AI results on a panel, usually an image, so I made this component
+Our company often needs to view AI results on a panel, usually an image, so I encapsulated this component

 ## Basic usage
 ```bash